Solo Living after 50? You are not the only one!

 5 Treat yourself

 Give yourself little weekly gifts—a unique basket of fruits, colorful wine glasses, a knick-knack from the flea market.
-Wrap it up and leave it on the table to be opened later in the day.

 Living alone and the luxury of getting to know yourself